rust-lang/book/src/ch03-04-data-types-in-rust.md

 This is because Rust can often tell the type of a binding without you having to declare it.
 Annotating every single binding with a type can take uneccesary time and make code noisy.
-To avoid this, Rust uses *type inference*, meaning that it attempts to infer the types of your bindings by looking at how the binding is used.
+To avoid this, Rust uses *type inference*, meaning that it attempts to figure out the types of your bindings by looking at how the binding is used.
 Let’s look at the the first `let` statement you wrote again:

 ```rust